DogeMajor/PDE/README.md

 # 1. Usage

 First, import Solver.h.
-Then, in order to use PDE Solver, you also need to define the kernel functions of the weak form of the PDE, i.e.the bilinear kernel (==MatrixXd) for the weak differential operator and the inhomogeneous function f on the right side.
+Then, in order to use PDE Solver, you also need to define the kernel functions of the weak form of the PDE, i.e.the bilinear kernel (==MatrixXd) for the weak differential operator and the function f on the right side.
 Furthermore, you need to define the three boundary functions in C++ way too; ConditionFn cond_fn, ConditionFn is_inside and ValueFn val.
 NormalFn normal is currently not needed but available for eventual future work with general Robin boundary conditions involving surface integrals.